-F6.11P Additionally, where possible feedback shall:

-- a. provide comments on content and technique; - b. act as a form of dialogue between student and tutor; - c. encourage students to reflect critically on their work; - d. improve students' understanding of the topic of the assignment, particularly highlighting areas where misunderstanding is evident; - e. motivate students. - F6.12P Feedback on examinations shall inform students of the outcome of the examination in terms of grade obtained. - F6.13P Additionally students shall have access to feedback on individual examinations.
-Students shall be able to obtain this feedback by at least one of the following: - a. attending a feedback event at which generic feedback is provided - b. having access to on-line or written generic feedback - c. having a tutorial with a marking tutor. - F6.14P The marker shall confirm, by a specific indication against each section, that all sections of written coursework and examination scripts have been assessed.
+- F6.11P Additionally, where possible feedback shall: - a. provide comments on content and technique; - b. act as a form of dialogue between student and tutor; - c. encourage students to reflect critically on their work; - d. improve students' understanding of the topic of the assignment, particularly highlighting areas where misunderstanding is evident; - e. motivate students. - F6.12P Feedback on examinations shall inform students of the outcome of the examination in terms of grade obtained. - F6.13P Additionally students shall have access to feedback on individual examinations.
+Students shall be able to obtain this feedback by at least one of the following: - a. attending a feedback event at which generic feedback is provided - b. having access to on-line or written generic feedback - c. having a tutorial with a marking tutor.